 A year later she asked me if I wanted to teach..
-Yes of course I’d love to.
-I always wonder to teach, but I have considered LOTS of things..well, I’m just a self-taught..
-But I try my best, I never stop learning from many kindhearted musician/teacher friend.
-After lots of thought, consideration, and prayer, finally I got some guts to teach some beginning violin students and got my very first and the only one cello student.
-Don’t worry, I won’t “harm” the kids due to I’m-just-a-self-taught..
+Yes of course I’d love to!
+I always want to teach. but of course I must consider a lot of things..well, I’m just a self-taught..
+But I am trying my best, I never stop learning from many kindhearted musician/teacher friends.
+After spending lots of time thinking, and considering I finally have some guts to teach some beginning violin students and got my very first and the only one cello student.
+(Don’t worry, I won’t “harm” the kids due to my "self-taught-ness")..
 I’m not the only string teacher there.
-There is a violin teacher came from other city in Java and teaches in this music school (I wrote about him in the end of my previous blog), there’s also a good local violinist, who happens to be a friend of ours, teaches there.
+There are other 2 friends teaching violin.

 Recently in February, we organized our own premiere student recital.
 I was performing there too, playing my own cello transcription of Debussy’s Nuit d’etoiles with Eveline.
-Here it is..

 Thanks for reading :)

-This entry has been archived and is no longer accepting comments.
+This article has been archived and is no longer accepting comments.

 Violinist.com is made possible by...